nasa/cumulus/docs/workflows/input_output.md

 ## General Structure

 Cumulus uses a common format for all inputs and outputs to workflows.
 The same format is used for input and output from workflow steps.
 The common format consists of a JSON object which holds all necessary information about the task execution and AWS environment.
-Tasks return objects identical in format to their input with the exception of a task-specific `"payload"` field.
+Tasks return objects identical in format to their input with the exception of a task-specific `payload` field.
 Tasks may also augment their execution metadata.

 ## Cumulus Message Adapter